FAIR Textile Odor and Storage-History Triage

 Residue-transfer, odor, and surface clues FAIR wants documented first

 Smoke and mildew history often survive in transfer evidence long after the original event.
-Those clues matter because they affect handling, photography, shipping, and whether the next step should be appraisal or conservation triage.
+These clues affect handling, photography, shipping, and whether appraisal or conservation triage comes first.

 • Record whether soot-like residue, yellowing, tide marks, haze, sticky film, powder, or oily transfer appears on the textile itself, the tissue around it, the frame package, or the storage container.